chrisdev/wagtail-cookiecutter-foundation/README.rst

    c:\Python34\python -m venv myenv

-If you are not using Python 3.3 or later ``pyvenv`` is not bundled with your Python distribution and you need to install the ``virtualenv`` package to
+If you are not using Python 3.3 or later ``pyvenv`` is not bundled with your Python distribution and you will need to install the ``virtualenv`` package to
 get the virtual environments working. ::

       pip install virtualenv